 Rats and mice are relatively low-maintenance pets, but they still need the most basic care that would be given to any pet.
 They require fresh food and water daily, preferably in bowls and bottles that have been washed clean each day.

 Cage bedding should be changed once each week.
 Wash the cage with a mild solution of bleach and allow it to sit for about 20 minutes before rinsing until the smell of bleach is gone, drying it out and refilling it with bedding.
 Wooden toys should be replaced if they are well chewed.

 Feeding Your Pets

 Rats and mice are omnivores and do best on a varied diet.
-Rat & mouse food should be used as the staple of the diet, but other things can be added to make sure the animals are receiving the optimal nutrition.
-Feed a basic diet of rodent blocks for the first two weeks, until your animal has adjusted to their new home.
-You may also offer seed mix periodically during this time.
+We recommend Oxbow Rat & mouse food be used as the staple of the diet, but other things can be added to make sure the animals are receiving the optimal nutrition.
+Feed a basic diet of Oxbow food for the first two weeks, until your animal has adjusted to their new home.
+You may also offer seed mix periodically after 3 months of age.

-After the first two weeks, you can offer small amounts of dried fruit, veggies, and seed blends as a small portion of the daily diet.
-Low fat premium dog food can be given to supplement the diet with animal proteins.
+After the first two weeks, you can offer small amounts of dried fruit, fresh veggies, and seed blends as a small portion of the daily diet.
 Whole wheat bread that has been left out overnight, whole grain pasta, and even fresh, hard fruits and vegetables (like carrots, apples and pears without the seeds) make good treats, but should only be offered occasionally.
 Tame rats are often eager to share anything their human companions are eating, but avoid items containing caffeine, chocolate or alcohol.